-Looking For a New Ford Shelby GT500 in your area?
+Looking for a Used Shelby GT500 in your area?

 Average User Score